Rigorous numerical enclosures for positive solutions of Lane-Emden's equation with sub-square exponents: Enclosure methods for elliptic problems

 \subsubsection{Bound $K$ for the operator norm of $\mathcal{F}_{\hat{u}}^{\prime-1}$}

-In addition, we compute a bound $K$ for the operator norm of $\mathcal{F}_{\hat{u}}^{\prime-1}$ by the following theorem, proving simultaneously that this inverse operator exists and is defined on the whole of $V^{*}$. \begin{theo}[\cite{plum2009computer}] Let $\Phi:V\rightarrow V^{*}$ be the canonical isometric isomorphism, i.e., $\Phi$ is given by
+We compute a bound $K$ for the operator norm of $\mathcal{F}_{\hat{u}}^{\prime-1}$ via the following theorem, proving simultaneously that this inverse operator exists and is defined on the whole of $V^{*}$. \begin{theo} Let $\Phi:V\rightarrow V^{*}$ be the canonical isometric isomorphism, that is, $\Phi$ is given by